datacontroller/docs.datacontroller.io/docs/column-level-security.md

 The target table against which the security rule will be applied

 ### CLS_VARIABLE_NM
-This is the name of the variable against which the security rule will be applied
+This is the name of the variable against which the security rule will be applied.
+Note that

 ### CLS_ACTIVE
 If you would like this rule to be applied, be sure this value is set to 1.